Sarah Everard's murderer kidnapped her using police ID and handcuffs - KESQ

 Couzens burned Everard’s body in woodland in Kent, the court heard.
 “He was to burn Sarah Everard’s body after he murdered her.
 He then moved her body in green bags that he had purchased specifically for that task,” Little said.

-Couzens then took his wife and two children on a trip to the same area a few days later.
+A few days later, Couzens took his wife and two children on a trip to the same area.
 “It follows that the defendant … took his family on a family trip to the very woods where days earlier he had left Sarah Everard’s body, then returned to burn it and returned again to move it and hide it,” Little said.

-Little also said Couzens told his family that he was working on the night of March 3, when he kidnapped and subsequently murdered Everard.
+The prosecutor also said that Couzens told his family that he was working on the night of March 3, when he kidnapped and subsequently murdered Everard.

+Wednesday’s emotional hearing saw Everard’s family speak in court, demanding that Couzens, who spent the hearing with his eyes closed and head bowed, look at them while they read their statements.

+Sarah’s mother, Susan, said her daughter “spent the last hours on this earth with the very worst of humanity.
+She lost her life because Wayne Couzens wanted to satisfy his perverted desires … He treated my daughter as if she was nothing and disposed of her as if she was rubbish.
+I am haunted by the horror of it.”

 An epidemic of violence